TL;DR

 In this guide, we will dissect the anatomy of burnout, quantify its devastating financial impact, and reveal how a robust Private Medical Insurance (PMI) policy is no longer a luxury, but an essential tool for professional survival and prosperity in modern Britain.

-The World Health Organization (WHO) officially recognises burnout as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognises burnout as an "occupational phenomenon."
 It's crucial to understand it isn't simply stress.
 Stress is often characterised by over-engagement, urgency, and hyperactivity.
 Burnout is the opposite: it's a state of disengagement, helplessness, and emotional exhaustion.

 Imagine your personal energy is a smartphone battery.
 Stress is like running lots of apps at once, draining the battery quickly but knowing you can recharge it overnight.
 Burnout is when the battery itself becomes faulty; it no longer holds a full charge, no matter how long you plug it in.